iRNA-COSI/APAeval/README.md

 ### Miscellaneous

-Apart from writing _execution_ and _summary workflows_, there are various other smaller jobs that participants can work on, including, e.g.:
+Apart from writing _execution_ and _summary workflows_, there are various other smaller jobs that you could work on, including, e.g.:

 - Pre-processing RNA-Seq input data via the [nf-core][nf-core] [RNA-Seq analysis pipeline][nf-core-rna-seq]